 The final step is adding your betta to their new tank, which can be tricky the first time.

-Your new betta fish may become stressed which you will know if their fins are clamped and they dart about on top of the water surface.
-The stress is likely to be caused from spending too much time in isolation.
+Your new betta fish may become stressed, which you will know if their fins are clamped, and they dart about on top of the water’s surface.
+Stress is likely to be caused by spending too much time in isolation.

 How To Acclimate Betta Fish

 Step 1.
-Add some water from their new tank, into the bag or container with your betta fish.
+Add some water from the newly set up tank into the bag or container with your new betta fish.
 This will help them gradually adjust to the different water types and temperatures.

 Step 3.
 Put some food into their new tank to give them some focus and let them know their new environment is one where they can relax.

 Step 4.
-Release your betta gently by gently tipping their container, or netting them with your hands behind their head and slowly release them.
+Release your betta gently by gently tipping their container or netting them with your hands behind their head and slowly releasing them.

-Once they are in the new tank, there is a possibility that your betta will suffer “New Tank Syndrome”, a condition where your betta won’t eat, will have clamped fins, dart about the tank, or hide a lot.
+Once in the new tank, there is a possibility that your betta will suffer “New Tank Syndrome,” a condition where your betta won’t eat, has clamped fins, darts about the tank, or hides a lot.

 Although these behaviors are generally caused by the stress of a new environment, the actual cause of new tank syndrome is a tank that has not been correctly cycled and is still not ready for fish.

-It is very unlikely that you will struggle with new tank syndrome if you have followed the steps I have listed so any odd behaviors will most likely be caused by stress especially if they have been in a confined space beforehand for an extended period of time.
+New tank syndrome is unlikely if you have followed my steps, so any odd behaviors are most likely be caused by stress, especially if they have been in a confined space for an extended period of time.

-Provided the stress is not caused by poor water conditions, your betta should be fine after a few days and they will get used to their new home.
+Provided the stress is not caused by poor water conditions, your betta should be fine in a few days, and they will get used to their new home.

 Enjoy Your New Betta Tank

 Well done for setting up your new betta tank.
 Now that you have done it once, it will be much easier the next time.
-The steps involved are pretty much the same for setting up any new aquarium except for the types of substrate, plants, and ornaments that you will need.
-Some fish will prefer different water parameters, just carry out the required research and tweak as necessary.
+The steps involved are similar for setting up any new freshwater aquarium except for recommended substrates, plants, and ornaments.
+Some fish also prefer different water parameters than betta fish, so do the required research and tweak as necessary.